 - Security analytics, such as advanced threat intelligence, that looks for suspicious user activity, out-of-band network access, unusual database activity, and so on, to detect hacking incidents before they become security breaches.

-Working with a monitoring tool vendor will not only help you implement a sound monitoring strategy, it will also ensure that it evolves and becomes more comprehensive over time.
+Working with a telemetry software vendor will not only help you implement a sound monitoring strategy, it will also ensure that it evolves and becomes more comprehensive over time.

 - Continuous Delivery